 - Credit card through PayPal:

-- Donations to Scholarships: If you are able to donate more to help others attend the October retreat, please send a check to the address above, with memo line: Module 6 scholarship.
-You may also use the PayPal donate button on the GNA website, noting Module 6 scholarship.
+- Donations to Scholarships: If you are able to donate more to help others attend the alumni retreat, please send a check to the address above, with memo line: Alumni Retreat scholarship.
+You may also use the PayPal DONATE button on the GNA website.
+Add a note re Alumni Retreat scholarship.

 - For online banking arrangements or payment questions, contact Jan Wood firstname.lastname@example.org.